Is Wet Compression Safe for Gas Turbines? Proven Success with MeeFog Systems

 — Todd Hart, Director of Gas Engineering, Onward Energy

-✔ Demineralized water prevents scaling and deposits
+✔ Demineralized water to prevent scaling and mineral buildup

 “MeeFog systems have recorded hundreds of thousands of hours of problem-free wet compression over more than a quarter of a century.”